giakhuyendihoc/CVclass2024/README.md

 # CVclass2024
 CV final project

+###
+conda create -n new python=3.9
-### I think you would like to install: pip install -r requirements.txt in your python 3.9 env to run download-dataset file
+I think you would like to install: pip install -r requirements.txt in your python 3.9 env to run download-dataset file